 When your wait time is over, you will be given a post-vaccination information sheet and your vaccine card which includes appointments for further doses.
-We expect the whole process to take under 1 hour.
+We expect the whole process at the vaccine clinic to take between 30-60 minutes.
 You are then welcome to go home.

 COVID-19 vaccine is free

 The vaccine is government funded and thus free.
 As such, there is no need to go downstairs for payment.
-Once you have completed your post vaccine waiting period, you can simply proceed home.
+Once you have completed your post vaccine waiting period at the vaccine clinic, you can simply proceed home.
 Those without Medicare cards can have free COVID-19 vaccinations at respiratory clinics.

 Flu vaccine is free for eligible people

 The vaccine is government funded and free to those over 65, under 5, pregnant women or those with serious chronic conditions (gov. criteria).
 Those who don’t fit the above criteria are considered private and will pay $30 at the vaccine clinic.
 The Influenza (Flu) vaccination will also occur upstairs at the vaccine clinic.